SejongUni-Lecture/DigitalSound_module1/README.md

 ## Library

 Used FMOD Library to manipulate sound source as an object
-For more information about FMOD, visit [FMOD User Manual]: (https://www.fmod.com/resources/documentation-api?version=2.0&page=welcome.html)
+For more information about FMOD, visit [FMOD User Manual](https://www.fmod.com/resources/documentation-api?version=2.0&page=welcome.html)